 Following the prior documents and one document from the last JFK Records Act release eventually led me to the identity of this formerly hidden officer as Jacques Richardson.
 In the Casasin memo following his consideration of Oswald for use as a source of intelligence information, Richardson states he was shifting into his "LPOVER cover assignment".xv Since Richardson was a Non Official Cover (NOC) agent and not protected by the Geneva Convention he required a plausible cover for his Agency undertakings abroad.

-The 1962 University of Michigan Alumnus publication offered announcements and biographic material on notable former students.
-Among those students in the Class of 1947 graduates was Jacques Richardson.
+The nineteen sixty-two University of Michigan Alumnus publication offered announcements and biographic material on notable former students.
+Among those students in the class of nineteen forty-seven graduates was Jacques Richardson.
 The Alumnus guide states he had "...been appointed to the recently created position of European editorial representative for Conover-Mast Publications, Inc., New York.
 He has established offices in Paris and is responsible for editorial contact throughout the European area.
 Mrs. Richardson and their two daughters accompanied him to Europe."xvi This would verify Conover Mast provided intelligence cover and supports the prior identifications of LPOVER being the now defunct publisher.
 The announcement further reinforces additional verified documents that place Richardson and his family in Paris, where he later retired.

 Jacques Richardson was in control of this new position at Conover-Mast with access to stores of information acquired internationally by its own sources and staff.
 Not only could someone access all the business contacts of Conover Mast and exploit them for intelligence but also they could wield editorial controls and kill or promote literature to support their operational goals.
-Richardson served the interests of the Central Intelligence Agency by infiltrating a media corporation.
-This would not be the last Agency operation using a corporate mask and it is likely these methods endure today.
+Richardson served the interests of the Central Intelligence Agency by infiltrating a media corporation and this would not be the last Agency operation using a corporate mask.
+With all the possibilities for intelligence gathering, there is no reason these methods do not still endure today.

 i.
 Burdette P. Mast Sr. 72, Dies, (April 25, 1964), New York Times, nytimes.com